The definition of stress according to science

 Also, whereas the term “homeostasis” suggests fixed setpoints for physiological and mental variables, these are now recognized to be variable.
 For example, body temperature naturally changes throughout the day.
 The same is true for heart rate and blood pressure.
 They are different when you sleep and rest as compared with when you are awake and walking around.

 To extend the concept of homeostasis and to accommodate the notion of flexible setpoints, Sterling and Eyer introduced the term “allostasis” in 1988.
-The adaptation of the setpoints is fundamentally different from Selye’ concept “heterosasis”, because allostasis correctly concerns adaptation of setpoints as a natural phenomenon, and not as one that can only be induced by medication.
+The adaptation of the setpoints is fundamentally different from Selye’ concept “heterosasis”, because allostasis correctly concerns adaptation of setpoints by the body, and not as one that can only be induced by medication or vaccination.

 What can we do now that we understand stress?

-Congratulations!
 You now understand that stress is a condition of the body that helps you to deal with problems.
 You will thus also understand that stress should not always be looked upon as something negative.
 Isn't it wonderful that your body has a built-in system that helps you to solve problems?
-The only downside of stress is that it can damage health if it lasts too long.
+The only downside of stress is that it can damage health if it lasts too long or when the stressor takes too much toll to deal with (a high allostatic load).

 It is now time to become more specific as to what the benefits are for you to reduce stress now that you understand what stress is.